 A study that compares the performance of 2 or more diagnostic tests or strategies.
 Follow the STARD checklist.

 AJKD endorses the recommendations of the Consortium of Laboratory Medicine Journal Editors regarding methodological information to be included in studies using laboratory testing of biomarkers.

 A study that observes and describes individuals or patients based on their exposure to a potential risk factor or an intervention with the purpose of assessing the validity of research hypotheses.
 In contrast to a trial, investigators do not deliver an intervention or manipulate its use; ie, they do not assign patients to treatment or control groups.
 Follow the STROBE checklist (more info) pertaining to the study design:

 For genetic association studies, follow the STREGA checklist.

 Although no dedicated guidelines are available for reports from registries, AJKD also considers observational studies of this type.

 A study used to gain an understanding about people’s behaviors, attitudes, and values.
 Qualitative approaches include focus groups, in-depth or semi-structured interviews, observations, or document analysis.
-For qualitative research based on interviews and focus groups, follow the COREQ guidance and checklist.
+For qualitative research based on interviews and focus groups, follow the COREQ checklist.